-4. The development must be constructed within the confines of the property boundary.
+4. Except for the external sunshading and wing wall on the north-western elevation, the development must be constructed within the confines of the property boundary.
 No portion of the proposed structure, including footings/slabs, gates and doors during opening and closing operations must encroach upon Council's footpath area or the boundaries of the adjacent properties.